AliciaRakotonirainy/HIC_Mapper/README.md

 - Distance dependence : chromatin interaction between 2 loci decrease substantially as their genomic distance increases.
 This pattern is generally thought to result from nonspecific (= silent) interactions, which are more likely to occur between closer genomic distances.
 This pattern results in high Pearson correlation between any two Hi-C matrices, even when the samples are unrelated.
 Therefore, the Pearson correlation cannot distinguish real biological replicates from unrelated samples!

-Steps to calculate de SCC :
+Steps to calculate the SCC :
 - Minimizes the effect of noise by smoothing the Hi-C matrix; it makes the domain structures more visible.
 For smoothing, they apply a 2D mean filter.
 - Addresses the distance-dependence effect by stratifying Hi-C data according to their genomic distance ; they cut the matrices into stratas with similar genomic distance
 - SCC : Calculate Pearson correlation for each stratum ; and then aggregating all Pearson correlations coeffs using a weighted average.
 The weights are derived from the generalized Cochran-Mantel-Haenszel (CMH) statistic (the exact expression is given in the Methods part)